-"I am frankly glad that the Methodist preachers of to-morrow, who are here to study the various theological disciplines, are henceforth to dine amid surroundings of elegance, refinement and of historical suggestion.
+"I am frankly glad that the Methodist preachers of tomorrow, who are here to study the various theological disciplines, are henceforth to dine amid surroundings of elegance, refinement and historical suggestion.
 I hope, indeed, that they may be men of spiritual passion, lovers of the Lord and lovers of men, but I hope also that they will be gentlemen.
 Gentlemen are indeed not made by their environment; there must be innate beauty of soul to make courtesy, gentleness, recognition of the rights of others spring instant to demand, but these qualities are all helped to a finer, a more fitting expression by the silent influence of beautiful and comely material things.
-I hope that they may find inspiration to manliness and courage, to nobility of character and to generosity of soul as they look up at Samuel W. Bowne, whose portrait may, I hope, stand in this place where Henry VIII does in Christ Church Hall.
-I hope, also, and oh! how dear is the hope mingled full of yearning and entreaty, that some of them may rise to distinction as scholars and that all of them may here learn to love learning, even though they possess but little of its precious treasure.
-If they come to fame, may their portraits adorn these walls, even as their prototypes amid the glory of Oxford, until we also have an academic tradition of learning.
-Until that day dawn we must glory in our historic connection with Oxford, with Christ Church and with Lincoln College through John Wesley, and with Jesus College through Thomas Coke. those who are here to sit think often of our inheritance of learning, and let their hearts go out in day dreams to Oxford, 'To that high city, throned beyond all song,' whose lesser image is here to rise, beautiful for situation and in coming days destined to be rich in her own fair memories."
+I hope that they may find inspiration to manliness and courage, to nobility of character and to generosity of soul as they look up at Samuel, W. Bowne, whose portrait may, I hope, stand in this place where Henry VIII does in Christ Church Hall.
+I hope that some of them may rise to distinction as scholars and that all of them may here learn to love learning, even though they posses but little of its precious treasure.
+If they come to fame, may their portraits adorn these walls, even as their prototypes amid the glory of Oxford, until we also have academic tradition of learning.
+Until that day dawn we must glory in our historic connection with Oxford with Christ Church and with Lincoln College through John Wesley and with Jesus College through Thomas Coke.
+May those who are here to sit think often of our inheritance of learning, and let their hearts go out in day dreams to Oxford, "To that high city, throned beyond all song," whose lesser image is here to rise, beautiful for situation and in coming days destined to be rich in her own fair memories."